Pictured above: Kirk Mclean surprises the Thiessens at a Canucks game on Sandi’s birthday.

 CAN is only able to grow, thanks to the generosity of key donors like Lawrence and Sandi Thiessen who prove that it does not take a personal connection to autism to see the need for support.

-The gift of hope for families living with autism can be given by anyone.
-Together, we can achieve our vision for a future where every individual with autism is understood, accepted and supported in all community spaces.
+The gift of hope for families can be given by anyone.
+Together, we can achieve our vision for a future where every Autistic individual is understood, accepted and supported in all community spaces.